Introduction: No Solder Nylon Wrapped Phone Cable!

 Step 5: Heat Shrink

-Slide a 1 inch section of 3/8 inch diameter heat shrink all the way down the usb part of the charging cable as shown in the second photo and heat shrink it in place (Do this first!!).
+Slide a 1 inch section of 3/8 inch diameter heat shrink all the way down the USB part of the charging cable (photo 2) and heat shrink it in place (Do this first!!).
 Once that is completed, slide over a 1 inch section of a 1/2 inch diameter piece of heat shrink over the usb side and heat shrink in place.

 After that, move to the other side, applying a 1 1/2 inch section of 3/8 inch diameter heat shrink to the lightning end of the lightning cable.
 This will not only hold down the lose fibers, it will also provide extra support!